 How does moderation notes work?

-For any incoming moderation item in a moderation queue, Implio will look for any relevant notes and display them.
+Implio will look for any relevant notes for any incoming item in a moderation queue and display them.

 This happens for any note left on an item sharing one or more of the following attributes with the item currently being reviewed: